Ghost-141/Car-Numb-Plate-Detection-Extraction/README.md

 ## Usage

-1.  **Place your input video** in the root directory of the project and name it `anpr-demo-video.mp4`.
+1.  **Place your input video** in the root directory of the project folder.
 2.  **Run the `detect.py` script:**
     ```bash
     python detect.py